Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 As a Utilize action, you can tie a knot with Rope if you succeed on a DC 10 Dexterity (Sleight of Hand) check.
 The Rope can be burst with a successful DC 20 Strength (Athletics) check.

 You can bind an unwilling creature with the Rope only if the creature has the Grappled, Incapacitated, or Restrained condition.
-If the creature’s legs are bound, the creature has the Restrained condition until it escapes.
+If the creature's legs are bound, the creature has the Restrained condition until it escapes.
 Escaping the Rope requires the creature to make a successful DC 15 Dexterity (Acrobatics) check as an action.

 ---